Drake London injured in USC's 41-34 victory over Arizona - Daily Trojan

 Slovis and Dart served as a one-two punch in a two-quarterback system last used during USC’s Rose Bowl-winning 1996 season.
 Then USC Head Coach John Robinson switched between Brad Otton and Kyle Wachholtz after each quarter.

-Williams mentioned the decision to split between the two quarterbacks will depend on the game.
+Williams said during the post game press conference Saturday the decision to split between the two quarterbacks will depend on the game.

 “We’ll continue to do what we need to do to win the football game,” he said.
 “So, that’s what we felt we needed to do to beat Arizona.
 We’ll look at the game plan to see if that’s what we need to do to beat Arizona State.”

-Note: Correction: A previous version of this article incorrectly credited the photo.
-The photographer’s name is Patrick Hannan.
-The Daily Trojan regrets this error.